-The Viking Clip Rain Screen system includes 2 ¼“, #7 trim head, 315 grade stainless-steel screws.
+The Viking Clip/VC2 No-Batten Rain Screen systems include 2 ¼“, #7 trim head, 315 grade stainless-steel screws.
 After establishing the starter course height, screw Viking Clips through the furring strips and exterior sheathing at each stud, no further than 24″ on center from the preceding clip.
 Use clips at butt joints, one at each board end, at the top and bottom of the siding. tighten all screws for a flush mount.

-Insert the first siding board into the previously attached Viking Clips and place additional boards lengthwise along the level line until reaching the end of the course.
+Insert the first siding board into the previously attached Viking Clips, adding additional boards lengthwise along the level line until reaching the end of the course.
 Cut to complete the starter row, so that an 1/8″ gap is present between the siding and the window/door abutments.